Linguapress.com home

 We Americans have another popular outdoor game too; baseball - a classic American game, that is only played seriously in North America.
 In Britain, a few people play an "ancestor" of baseball, called "rounders" - but it is not a popular sport.

-In today's "global village", lifestyles have become international; often the American model has spread to other countries of the world.
-American sports, however, have not spread all over the world, in the way that American films and American fashions have.
-On the contrary, European sports have been more successful internationally; European football, indeed, is slowly developing in the USA (where we call it "soccer").
+In today's "global village", lifestyles have become international.
+Often the American model has spread to other countries of the world.
+American sports, however, have not spread all over the world, as American films and American fashions have.
+On the contrary, European sports have been more successful internationally.
+Indeed European football is slowly developing in the USA (where we call it "soccer").

 Besides these big sports, America of course has basketball - perhaps the most successful "export".
 Invented at Springfield College, Massachusetts, in 1891, Basketball is quite certainly an "American game".
 Although it is not as big in Europe as in the USA, basketball has become much more popular in other countries than any other American team sport.